getlackey/mongoose-acl/README.md

 If there is no user and undefined is provided to the **checkAcl** method, a grants list with only the public grant will be used.
 No error will be thrown in this case.

 The plugin only returns documents that were granted to the user.
-When requesting a single document, this will end up triggering a *HTTP 404 Not Found* instead of an *HTTP 403 Forbidden*.
+When requesting a single document, this will end up triggering an HTTP 404 Not Found instead of an HTTP 403 Forbidden.

 ```
 MySchemaModel